szczebel/HerokuApp/README.md

 skeleton rest webapp for heroku.com

-- from intelliJ: can be run as a regular webapp, e.g. with JettyRunner plugin.
+- locally: can be run as a regular webapp, e.g. with JettyRunner plugin in IntelliJ.
-However you will need to specify an env variable to make it use H2 when running locally.
+However you will need to specify an env variable (datasource_prefix=h2) to make it use H2 when running locally.
 See persistence.xml, and how xxx-datasource.xml is imported.

 - deployment to heroku is done using Heroku Maven Plugin.